San Juan Rafting

 Hiking is a highlight of the trip, however, it is strictly an optional activity.
 There are many interesting short hikes available.
 Hiking can be done in durable sneakers or lightweight hiking boots.
 Remember that hiking and other activities vary widely pending time, and what other plans are ahead for the day on the river.

-If you are flying, you can fly to Salt Lake City located 310 miles northwest of Blanding, Utah.
-From there you can rent a car, take a shuttle with Bighorn Express (888-655-7433), ride a bus, or fly in a light aircraft to Blanding, Utah.
-If you need assistance with your travel arrangements, please ask your Holiday Expedition reservation agent.
+If you are flying, you can fly to Salt Lake City located 310 miles northwest of Blanding or 398 miles from Bluff, Utah.
+From there you can rent a car or take a shuttle with Moab Luxury Coach (call 435-940-4212) to Blanding or Bluff, Utah.
+If you need assistance with your travel arrangements, please ask your Holiday River Expedition reservation agent.

-Beginning of the trip: On the morning of your trip, plan to arrive promptly at 7:00 a.m.
-(Mountain Time) at the Super 8.
-We will then take a 30-minute van ride to Sand Island (4day) or a onehour van ride to Mexican Hat (3day), where we will transfer to the boats and start the trip.
+Beginning of the trip On the morning of your trip, plan to arrive promptly at 7:00 a.m.
+(Mountain Time) For the 3 day Upper San Juan trips, meet at the Desert Rose Inn, Bluff, UT.
+On 4 and 5 day San Juan trips, meet at the Stone Lizard in Blanding, UT.
+We will then take a van ride to Mexican Hat (3 and 5 day trips) or Sand Island (4 day trips), where we will transfer to the boats and start the trip.

-After the trip: We will disembark at Clay Hills Crossing where you will travel by van back to Blanding, Utah.
-Our expected time of arrival back at the Super 8 is 4:00 to 5:00 p.m.
+After the trip We will disembark take out where you will travel by van back to our starting location.
+Our expected time of arrival back at the hotel 4:00 to 5:00 p.m.

-IF YOU HAVE ANY QUESTIONS THE NIGHT BEFORE THE TRIP, OUR GREEN RIVER HEADQUARTERS NUMBER IS: 435-564-3273 (OR) LEAVE A MESSAGE AT THE COMFORT INN'S FRONT DESK.
+IF YOU HAVE ANY QUESTIONS THE NIGHT BEFORE THE TRIP, OUR GREEN RIVER HEADQUARTERS NUMBER IS: 435-564-3273.